osu-eesc/cms-docs/user-guide/docs/roles-responsibilities.md

 Suggested Focus for 2019

-- Develop a communication plan, in collaboration with the Digital Content and Engagement (DCE) Strategy Team, for consistent messaging of the vision and establishing of a feedback loop
+- Develop a communication plan, in collaboration with the Navigator Digital Strategy Team, for consistent messaging of the vision and establishing of a feedback loop

-**Digital Content and Engagement (DCE) Strategy Team** **[this will be linked to throughout whenever DCE is mentioned]**
+**Navigator Digital Strategy Team**

 - Strategic leader role for digital content and engagement
   - Lead collaborative development of a customer-focused content strategy